sergejsha/knot/README.md

 * Modular - single knots can be combined together to build more complex application logic.
 * Decomposable - complex knots can be decomposed into primes by related functionality.
 * Consice - it has minimalistic API and compact implementation.
-* Testable - reducer function is easy to test.
+* Testable - reducers and transformers are easy to test.
-* DSL - easy to read declarative configuration.
+* DSL - easy to read and write declarative configuration language.
 * Why not?

 # License